KShewengger/ngx-express-typescript-starter/README.md

 Run your app (You can choose any of these options)
 ```
  $ npm run ng:start       - Runs angular at http://localhost:4200
+                          - Run on separate terminal

  $ npm run node:start     - Runs express at http://localhost:3000
-                          - To test the current running route visit http://localhost:3000/user
+                          - To test the current running route visit http://localhost:3000/users
+                          - Run on separate terminal

  $ npm run start:dev      - Runs both angular (http://localhost:4200) and express (http://localhost:3000)
                           - You can access your API endpoints with http://localhost:3000/<route_name>
                           - You can test http://localhost:3000/users as this was by default set
-                          - But note that http://localhost:3000 is reserved and will be serving your angular
+                          - But note that http://localhost:3000 is reserved and will be serving your angular dist folder
-                          dist folder when you perform ng build.
+                          when you perform ng build.
                           - Node is served using Nodemon for development
+                          - Since this uses nodemon every change it detects and re-run, it's best to run the node &
+                          angular separately, provided 1st 2 commands above

  $ npm run start:prod     - Builds your angular app using production build
-                          - Runs your node server serving the generated angular
-                          dist directory at the same port 3000
+                          - Runs your node server serving the generated angular dist directory at the same port 3000
-                          - Now both Node & Angular are running on the same port
-                          and can accessed with http://localhost:3000
+                          - Now both Node & Angular are running on the same port & can accessed w/ http://localhost:3000
                           - Node is served using PM2 for production
 ````